davidholbrook/yeahacademy/courses/_posts/2017-07-08-Composition-and-Intro-to-Research-Writing.md

 title: 'Intermediate Computer Programming: 3D Games and Simulations'
 date: 2017-07-08 00:19
 tags: new
-Tutor Name: Elise Werger (replace Danielle Lee as tutor)Target Group: 9th – 12th GradesClass Size Limit: 6 minimumPrerequisite:  noneClass Type: Full Year
+TutorName: Elise Werger (replace Danielle Lee as tutor)TargetGroup: 9th – 12th GradesClassSizeLimit: 6 minimumPrerequisite:  noneClassType: Full Year
 ---
 **Open to mid-year entry if space is available: Students of all experience levels are welcome.**### Class Description:
 Students will develop critical thinking and research writing skills as they prepare persuasive papers about ethical issues.
 MLA writing requirements will be incorporated into outlines, in-text citations, and "works cited" pages.
 The coursework includes reading (of a variety of genres including poetry, short stories, news reports, and advertising), critical thinking activities, and writing exercises.
 Grammar and mechanics will be taught within the context of writing according to class needs.